 I have lost a lot of money on shipping, but I have learned a lot along the way!
 When I first started out, I was refinishing furniture and selling it locally.
 Wanting to expand, we bought our CNC machine and slowly transitioned to creating products that I could ship.
 Although I was relatively familiar with the basics, shipping for my own business was a whole new realm to navigate.

-I am sharing a little bit of my shipping must haves with you here, hoping that will enable you to create a little success of your own.
-This will be part one of my three-part series of tips for a successful online business.
+I am sharing a little bit of my shipping must haves with you here, hoping that will enable you to create a little success of your own..

 Supplies: Shipping Must Haves